mtzanida/resume/README.md

 5. **Faster Development Cycle**: You don't have to wait for GitHub Actions to run to see if the PDF was generated correctly.

+6. **Improved Reliability**: By generating the PDF locally, we avoid potential issues with GitHub Actions environment differences or service disruptions.

+7. **Better Version Control**: The PDF is always committed alongside the HTML changes that generated it, making the repository history cleaner and more logical.

+8. **No Extra Commits**: GitHub Actions would create additional commits just for PDF updates, cluttering the commit history.
+Pre-commit hooks avoid this by including the PDF in the original commit.

 ### Setting Up the Pre-commit Hook

 1. Install the pre-commit framework: